helium/HIP/0009-lorawan-devaddr-routing.md

 have to do this, as a linear search, a lot.
 We consider this will be a scalability problem in the future.

+Even a small amount of addresses could be used, in combination with geographic information, to disambiguate devices very efficently.
+The maximum amount of addresses an organization would need would likely be roughly the number of distinct devices they expect to have in a geographic area at once.
+For example, 8 addresses would be able to disambiguate between thousands of devices as long as no more than 8 of those devices were in the same geographic region at once.
+Devices moving between regions regularly would probably require falling back on the brute force lookup, or those devices could be re-addressed by forcing a re-join (or they may re-join automatically after a period of being out of Helium network coverage).

 # Stakeholders
 [stakeholders]: #stakeholders